 - 1 tablespoon sesame seeds

-- Add tomato sauce, ketchup, Worcestershire, mustard, brown sugar, Creole seasoning, garlic powder, crushed red pepper, and fresh ground pepper.
+- Add the tomato sauce, ketchup, Worcestershire, mustard, brown sugar, Creole seasoning, garlic powder, red pepper flakes, and black pepper.
 Stir well to combine and reduce heat to low.
 Simmer 20 minutes, stirring frequently.

 - Bake, uncovered, for 13 to 15 minutes till nicely golden brown.
 Serve immediately.